mkerekes1427/MeatClassifier/README.md

 and testing.
 So, the model would get confused.
 Nevertheless, this project was a good learning experience, and it could be used in a similar fashion for a company who takes automated pictures of the samples and is looking to detect expiration.

+Deployment was done with Heroku and these two links were helpful: https://gilberttanner.com/blog/deploying-your-streamlit-dashboard-with-heroku/ https://www.youtube.com/watch?v=nJHrSvYxzjE

 The citation for the dataset and the kaggle link are also included in the web app as well as my Kaggle profile and GitHub repository for this app.

 Citation: